VishalSharmaGit/VishalSharmaGit/README.md

 - 👋 Hi, I’m Vishal Sharma
 - 👀 I have interest in Analytics
-- 🌱 I’m done with SQL, Power Bi, Advanced Excel, Python
+- 🌱 I’m done with SQL, Power Bi, Advanced Excel, Python and Appscript

 <!---
 VishalSharmaGit/VishalSharmaGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.